 - Excellent preparation for the EDAIC examinations

-- Held before EDAIC Part I (which is scheduled on 10 September)
+- Held before EDAIC Part I (which is usually scheduled in September)

 - Interaction with speakers (Q&A session for each presentation)